|

 bringing those leaders to justice.
 The Ninth World Congress of the ARF in

 the spring of 1919 had discussed the matter.
-And here in America I realized, that what had become an obsession for me had been transformed into
+And here in America I realized, that what had

 an actual project and under the leadership of Armen Garo much